Effective Haskell

 - Heterogenous Data in Haskell

-- A First Pass At A File Archiver
+- A First Pass at a File Archiver

 - Summary